Bayard Rustin: Soviet Jewry movement

-The plight of Jews in the Soviet Union reminded Rustin of the struggles faced by African Americans in the United States.
-Soviet Jews faced many of the same forms of discrimination in employment, education, and housing, while also being denied the chance to emigrate by Soviet authorities.
-After seeing the injustice that Soviet Jews faced, Rustin became a leading voice in advocating for the movement of Jews from the Soviet Union to Israel.
-In 1966 he chaired the Ad hoc Commission on Rights of Soviet Jews organized by the Conference on the Status of Soviet Jews, leading a panel of six jurors in the commission's public tribunal on Jewish life in the Soviet Union.
-The commission collected testimonies from Soviet Jews and compiled them into a report that was delivered to the secretary-general of the United Nations.
-The report urged the international community to demand that the Soviet authorities allow Jews to practice their religion, preserve their culture, and emigrate from the USSR at their will.
-Through the 1970s and 1980s Rustin wrote several articles on the subject of Soviet Jewry and appeared at Soviet Jewry movement rallies, demonstrations, vigils, and conferences, in the United States and abroad.
+The plight of Jews in the Soviet Union reminded Rustin of the struggles of African Americans.
+Soviet Jews faced many of the same forms of discrimination in employment, education, and housing, while also being prohibited from emigrating.
+After seeing the injustice Soviet Jews faced, Rustin became a leading voice in advocating for their movement to Israel.
+In 1966 he chaired the Ad hoc Commission on Rights of Soviet Jews organized by the Conference on the Status of Soviet Jews, leading a panel of six jurors in the commission's public tribunal on Jewish life in the USSR.
+The commission collected testimony from Soviet Jews and compiled it in a report delivered to the secretary-general of the United Nations.
+The report urged the international community to demand that Soviet authorities allow Jews to practice their religion, preserve their culture, and emigrate from the USSR at will.
+Through the 1970s and 1980s Rustin wrote several articles on the subject of Soviet Jewry and appeared at Soviet Jewry movement rallies, demonstrations, vigils, and conferences in the U.S. and abroad.
 He co-sponsored the National Interreligious Task Force on Soviet Jewry.
-Rustin worked closely with Senator Henry Jackson on the Jackson–Vanik amendment, vital legislation that restricted United States trade with the Soviet Union in relation to its treatment of Jews.
+Rustin worked closely with Senator Henry Jackson on the Jackson–Vanik amendment, legislation that restricted U.S. trade with the Soviet Union due to its treatment of Jews.

 Gay rights

-Rustin's relationships were mainly with men, both black and white.
-Davis Platt, Rustin's partner from the 1940s, said "I never had any sense at all that Bayard felt any shame or guilt about his homosexuality.
+Rustin's romantic relationships were mainly with men.
+Davis Platt, Rustin's partner in the 1940s, said, "I never had any sense at all that Bayard felt any shame or guilt about his homosexuality.
 That was rare in those days.
 Rare."
-His sexual orientation was openly accepted by his family.
+Rustin's family openly accepted his sexual orientation.

-Rustin did not engage in any gay rights activism until the 1980s.
-He was urged to do so by his partner, Walter Naegle, who said that "I think that if I hadn't been in the office at that time, when these invitations [from gay organizations] came in, he probably wouldn't have done them."
-He was an advocate for people with HIV/AIDS, and because of his public works, he may have “came out” to the public.
+Rustin did not engage in gay rights activism until the 1980s.
+He was urged to do so by his partner, Walter Naegle, who said, "I think that if I hadn't been in the office at that time, when these invitations [from gay organizations] came in, he probably wouldn't have done them."
+He was an advocate for people with HIV/AIDS, and because of his public works, he may have come out to the public.
 Rustin no longer hid his sexual orientation from others.

-Because same-sex marriage was not officially recognized at the time, Rustin and Naegle undertook to solidify their partnership and protect their union legally through adoption: in 1982 Rustin adopted Naegle, 30 years old at the time.
-Naegle explained that Bayard:
+Because same-sex marriage was not legal at the time, Rustin and Naegle undertook to solidify their partnership and protect their union by adoption.
+In 1982, Rustin adopted Naegle, 30 years old at the time.
+Naegle said that Rustin: